 “Captures your attention in the simple beauty of stuff going on…filled with love, loneliness…like a favorite photo you tape to the fridge because it makes you happy when you see it.
 That kind of charm.” -Performing Songwriter

-Over the years his collaborations have reflected his diverse background, including tours with Portland rock veteran Casey Neill and Japanese / Irish flute master Hanz Araki, Willy Mason, Rachel Harrington and classical and jazz double bass and cello wizard Buell Neidlinger (Cecil Taylor).
-Zak is currently preparing to record both the debut of his Brazilian choro project “The Brazillionaires” and a long-overdue collection of new songs.
+Zak’s many musical collaborations have reflected his diverse background, including tours with Portland rock veteran Casey Neill and Japanese / Irish flute master Hanz Araki, Willy Mason, Rachel Harrington and classical and jazz double bass and cello wizard Buell Neidlinger (Cecil Taylor).